smithy-lang/smithy-rs/design/src/server/middleware.md

 ### C) Operation Specific HTTP Middleware

-A HTTP `Layer` can be applied to specific operations.
+A "HTTP layer" can be applied to specific operations.

 ```rust
 // Construct `TraceLayer`.